kodecocodes/i9t/custom-segues/custom-segues.markdown

 Returning `UIModalPresentationStyle.None` tells the system that for any size device you want it to show a nonmodal presentation style.

 Run the application on an iPhone, and see your popover.
-Reely easy!
+In fish terms, that was reely easy!

 ## Where To Go From Here?